Twitter helps push new U.S. share listings to 13-year high

 The amount raised by U.S. stock market flotations is up 26 percent on the same period last year, according to the data, while the number of offerings is the highest since 2004.

-Of the total, $37 billion was raised on the New York Stock Exchange, where Twitter chose to go public, while listings on Nasdaq accounted for $13.7 billion.
+Of the total, $37 billion was raised on the New York Stock Exchange NYX.N, where Twitter chose to go public, while listings on Nasdaq (NDAQ.O) accounted for $13.7 billion.

 (Reporting by Kylie MacLellan; Editing by Greg Mahlich)